brysonbw/client-web3-counter-dapp/README.md

 - Anchor (Framework)

 ### To try out the web DApp
-- Make sure to connect to 'devnet' in phantom (solana) wallet
+- Make sure to connect to 'devnet' in Solana wallet
 - Airdrop yourself Solana test tokens -> for fees to connect and increment or decrement
 - link to airdrop -> https://docs.solana.com/cli/transfer-tokens